 Comments are being solicited from the public; federal, state and local agencies and officials; Indian Tribes; and other interested parties in order to consider and evaluate the impacts of the proposed activity.
 Any comments received will be considered by USACE to determine whether to modify or condition the project.
-The following agencies, as well as other interested parties, will receive copies of this draft EA and the draft FONSI:
+The following agencies, as well as other interested parties, will receive copies of this draft EA and the draft finding of no significant impact (FONSI):